telerik/kendo-ui-core/docs/controls/editors/combobox/overview.md

 #### Use option Tags of Existing select Elements

-The example below demonstrates how to initialize the ComboBox from an existing `<select>` element with defined data items.
+The following example demonstrates how to initialize the ComboBox from an existing `<select>` element with defined data items.

 ###### Example